Branch Ergonomic Chair Review (2026)

 |---|---|---|

-| Under 5’3″ | Marginal | Seat depth at minimum may still cause pressure behind knees; lumbar may sit too high |
+| Under 5’3" | Marginal | Seat depth at minimum may still cause pressure behind knees; lumbar may sit too high |

-| 5’3″ to 5’8″ | Good | Works well with seat depth pulled toward you; lumbar adjusts into a comfortable position |
+| 5’3" to 5’8" | Good | Works well with seat depth pulled toward you; lumbar adjusts into a comfortable position |

-| 5’8″ to 6’1″ | Excellent | Sweet spot; all adjustments fall into range without fighting the chair |
+| 5’8" to 6’1" | Excellent | Sweet spot; all adjustments fall into range without fighting the chair |

-| 6’1″ to 6’4″ | Fair | Seat height at max may feel low; backrest height adequate but upper back support thinner |
+| 6’1" to 6’4" | Fair | Seat height at max may feel low; upper back support thinner at the extremes |

-| Over 250 lbs | Not recommended | Exceeds rated weight capacity; look at Steelcase Leap or Aeron Size C |
+| Over 275 lbs | Not recommended | Exceeds rated weight capacity; look at Steelcase Leap V2 or Aeron Size C |

 Specifications

-| Overall Dimensions | 25″W x 25″D x 38″ to 44″H |
+| Overall Dimensions | 25"W x 25"D x 38" to 44"H |

-| Seat Height Range | 16.5″ to 20.5″ |
+| Seat Height Range | 16.5" to 20.5" |

-| Seat Depth | 15.5″ to 18″ (adjustable slider) |
+| Seat Depth | 15.5" to 18" (adjustable slider) |

-| Seat Width | 19.5″ |
+| Seat Width | 19.5" |

-| Back Height | ~22″ (from seat) |
+| Back Height | ~22" from seat |

 | Seat Material | High-density foam with woven fabric upholstery |